I know that you often sit in class and wonder, "Why am I forced to learn about equations, Algebra and variables?"

 There are a few rules to remember when writing Algebra equations:

-Let's look at an example of a word problem.
+Let's look at an example of an algebra word problem.

 Word problems are the most difficult type of problem to solve in math.
 So, where can you find quality word problems WITH a detailed solution?

 The Algebra Class E-course provides a lot of practice with solving word problems for every unit!
 The best part is.... if you have trouble with these types of problems, you can always find a step-by-step solution to guide you through the process!